 Then add the cornstarch mixture, one tablespoon at a time.
 Increase the mixer speed to high, and beat until the mixture forms stiff peaks.
 Be careful not to over beat.

-6 Fill pie shell with rhubarb filling, spread meringue mixture on top: The filling needs to be piping hot when the meringue goes on it, so if it has been allowed to cool, reheat it until it is steamy.
+6 Fill pie shell with rhubarb filling: The filling needs to be piping hot when the meringue goes on it, so if it has been allowed to cool, reheat it until it is steamy.

 Pour the rhubarb mixture into the pre-baked pie shell, spreading it evenly along the bottom of the shell.

-Using a rubber spatula, immediately spread the meringue mixture evenly around the edge and then the center of the pie to keep it from sinking into the filling.
+7 Spread meringue mixture on top of rhubarb filling: Use a rubber spatula and immediately spread the meringue mixture evenly around the edge and then the center of the pie to keep it from sinking into the filling.

 Make sure the meringue attaches to the pie crust to prevent shrinking.
 Use the back of a spoon to create peaks all over the meringue.